Sprint Planning – Guide to Implementing Successful Project Sprints

 A scrum project sprint consists of a series of activities that sequentially take place after each other.

-- It all starts with a sprint planning meeting where team members sit together to discuss the tasks of the particular sprint.
+- It all starts with a sprint planning meeting where team members sit together to discuss the prioritized tasks of the particular sprint.
 In this meeting, duties are assigned to the team members and a ‘sprint backlog’ consisting of all the deliverables of the sprint is created.

 - Agile methodologies focus on ensuring value and quality for the customers.
-The work completed during each sprint is always reviewed with all the stakeholders and their feedback is taken on board.
+The work completed during each sprint is always reviewed with all the project stakeholders and their feedback is taken on board.

 - The final activity of any sprint is the retrospective phase where all participants reflect on their work during the sprint and draw lessons from it for the future.